 We’re often asked for advice on breeding so this page provides links to relevant articles we have published and other useful resources.
-Many of these are on our Health website as a lot of the considerations are health-related.
+For the most up-to-date advice, please visit our Health website.

 First of all, read our Code of Ethics which explains our expectations of responsible breeders.

-Our current health priorities are: Back Disease (IVDD), Lafora Disease, cord1 PRA.
+Our current health priorities are Back Disease (IVDD), Lafora Disease, cord1 PRA.
+We recommend all varieties are screened for IVDD.
 All Miniatures should be screened for cord1 PRA before breeding and all Miniature Wires should be screened for Lafora Disease before breeding.
 There is no excuse for knowingly breeding puppies that will be affected by cord1 PRA or Lafora.
 Check the health test results of any KC registered dog here before you breed from it or use it at stud.

 There are lethal genes commonly associated with mating 2 Dapple dogs together.
 The problems associated with the lethal genes in “Double Dapples” are varying degrees of vision and hearing loss, including missing eyes or “micro eyes”.
 Blindness and/or deafness can be caused by the Double Dapple gene combination.
 The KC will not register puppies from a Dapple to Dapple mating.